-The State Bar purchases a wide range of goods and services, periodically issuing Requests for Proposals (RFP), Invitations for Bids (IFB), Requests for Information (RFI) and Requests for Quotation (RFQ).
+The State Bar purchases a wide range of goods and services, periodically issuing Requests for Proposals (RFP), Invitations for Bids (IFB), Requests for Information (RFI) and Requests for Qualifications (RFQ).

 In most circumstances, the vendor of any State Bar purchase exceeding $50,000 must be determined by competitive bid.

 RFPs and IFBs are posted on the State Bar's website for the convenience of potential vendors.